COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Improved long-term survival in patients with LD has been shown with combined-modality therapy.[9,11][Level of evidence: 1iiA] Although long-term survivors have been reported among patients who received either surgery or chemotherapy alone, chemotherapy combined with thoracic radiation therapy (TRT) is considered the standard of care.
-Adding TRT increases absolute survival by approximately 5% over chemotherapy alone.[11,13] The optimal timing of TRT relative to chemotherapy has been evaluated in multiple trials and meta-analyses with the weight of evidence suggesting a small benefit to early TRT.[1,14,15][Level of evidence: 1iiA]
+Improved long-term survival in patients with LD has been shown with combined-modality therapy.[24,26][Level of evidence: 1iiA] Although long-term survivors have been reported among patients who received either surgery or chemotherapy alone, chemotherapy combined with thoracic radiation therapy (TRT) is considered the standard of care.
+Adding TRT increases absolute survival by approximately 5% over chemotherapy alone.[26,28] The optimal timing of TRT relative to chemotherapy has been evaluated in multiple trials and meta-analyses with the weight of evidence suggesting a small benefit to early TRT.[1,29,30][Level of evidence: 1iiA]

 In patients with ED, median survival of 6 to 12 months is reported with currently available therapy, but long-term disease-free survival is rare.

-Prophylactic cranial radiation prevents central nervous system recurrence and can improve survival in patients who have had a complete response to chemoradiation.[16,17][Level of evidence: 1iiA]
+Prophylactic cranial radiation prevents central nervous system recurrence and can improve survival in patients with good performance status who have had a complete response or a very good partial response to chemoradiation in LD or chemotherapy in ED.[31,32][Level of evidence: 1iiA]

 Thoracic radiation may also improve long-term outcomes for these patients.